by chelsea schuyler

 It’s an oxidizing agent, meaning it steals electrons from nearby victims, damaging or collapsing them entirely.
 Kinda like how stealing away Jenga tiles leaves the tower tilting precariously or crashing altogether (and upsetting the children).

-However, since apparently it bursts your own living tissue as well, possibly best to just clean your wound with soap and water and let your immune system handle it.
+However, since apparently it bursts your own living tissue as well, best to just clean your wound with soap and water and let your immune system handle it.

 In fact, the immune system is actually using hydrogen peroxide already – our bodies make it!
 (Those cheapskates at Safeway…)